byu-cpe/ecen520_student/tx_download/UART_Transmitter_synth.md

 There are several steps needed to create a working UART transmitter design from your transmitter module from the last assignment.
 You will need to create a top-level design that includes your transmitter module, a debouncer, and a one-shot detector.
-You will need to create an xdc file that maps the pins of the FPGA to the ports of your design and you will need to run your full design files and xdc file through the Xilinx synthesis tools.
+You will need to create an xdc file that maps the pins of the FPGA to the ports of your design, and you will need to run your full design files and xdc file through the Xilinx synthesis tools.
 The instructions below will guide you through these steps.

 ### Debouncer